Heinrich Ruzzo Prinz Reuss von Plauen: Biography

 When the German Empire collapsed at the end of World War I, the reigning Prince Reuss lost his crown along with all the other monarchs whose realms were within Germany.
 In 1927, Heinrich XXVI's childless brother, Prince Heinrich XXX (1864–1939), adopted his nephew and the now-deposed dynasty agreed to accept him as "Prince Heinrich Harry Reuß", along with those of his male-line descendants born of unions complying with the family's 1902 rules that permitted marriages to countesses (Heinrich Harry's wife, Huberta von Tiele-Winckler was only a baroness in her own right, but belonged to a family of comital rank in Prussia).
 Their son Heinrich Enzio was thus accepted by the House of Reuss as a prince, but his own marriage to Baron Peyron's daughter in 1949 occurred before the Reuss family conference of 1957 which lowered the marital standard again, allowing dynastic inter-marriage with baronial families.

-Strictly, therefore, since 1996 the House of Reuss recognized Prince Heinrich Ruzzo Reuss by that title, but without official membership in the dynasty or entitlement to the traditional style of Serene Highness, while in German law since 1919 the title is allowed only as part of the surname, thus "Heinrich Ruzzo Prinz Reuss".
+Strictly, therefore, since 1996 the House of Reuss recognized Prince Heinrich Ruzzo Reuss by that title, but without official membership in the dynasty or entitlement to the traditional style of Serene Highness, while in German law since 1919 the title is not recognized and is allowed only as part of the surname, thus "Heinrich Ruzzo Prinz Reuss".

 Called by the Italian name "Ruzzo" within the family, he grew up with his paternal grandfather in Rome, but spent the summers with his mother in Scania.
-In February 1954, his parents divorced; in October his father remarried Countess Fedora von Pückler-Groditz and with her fathered Princess Marina Carolina (born 1964) and Princes Heinrich Achaz (born 1956) and Heinrich Patrick (born 1966), both graphic artists.
+In February 1954, his parents divorced; in October his father remarried Countess Fedora von Pückler-Groditz and with her fathered Marina Carolina (born 1964) and Heinrich Patrick (born 1966), both graphic artists.
 In 1972, his mother remarried nobleman Theodor "Ted" Ankarcrona, owner of the estate Boserup in Scania and Runsa Castle in Uppland.